eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory/loan_mechanism.rst

 ==============

-When using shared memory exchange, additional performance gains can be made by using the loan mechanism on the Writer side.
+When using shared memory exchange, additional performance gains can be made by using the loan mechanism on the writer side.
 The loan mechanism directly allocates memory from the |url::iceoryx_link| shared memory pool, and provides this to the user as a message data type.
 This eliminates a copy step in the publication process.